Section 19: General power to amend application before grant

 [ Allowable amendments filed after a reply to the final report under s.18(3) should be acknowledged as in paragraph 19.18.
 On the other hand if, while the amendments are allowable, a further report under s.18(3) is to issue, RC8 should be added to the report.
 RC9A may be used to object to additional matter in the proposed amendments when the application is not otherwise in order, and EL9 may be used where the unamended application is in order (RC9 should not be used in either of these circumstances).
 Where a report solely dealing with objections to proposed amendments under r.31(5)(a) is to be sent, it should be headed “Patents Act 1977: Report on amendments” (and not “Patents Act 1977: Examination report under section 18(3)”) and an appropriate period for reply should be specified. ]

 [The EL9 should have a reply date of 2 months.
 The application should be diaried by the examiner to return in 4 months (plus an additional week to allow correspondence to be added to the file), since the period for reply can be extended by 2 months.
-The examiner should also minute the file for the attention of the examiner assistants, to note that if no response is received from the applicant, the application should be granted 4 months and 1 week after the issue of the EL9.
-If the applicant responds during this period and the application is resultantly found to be in order for grant, the examiner should follow the procedure in 19.22.1 so that the application is sent on for grant by the examiner assistants.
-If a response to the EL9 is received and the proposed amendments are still not allowable, then the examiner may issue a further EL9.]
+The examiner should reconsider the application within 3 weeks of receiving the diary message, this is to ensure the minimum possible delay to grant.
+If the applicant responds to the EL9, and the application is resultantly found to be in order for grant, the examiner should follow the procedure in 19.22.1 so that the application is sent on for grant by the examiner assistants.
+The examiner should also minute the file for the attention of the examiner assistants stating that the amendments are now allowable (sending a “PSM” message to the EA GRANT mailbox).
+If a response to the EL9 is received and the proposed amendments are still not allowable, then the examiner should use their judgement whether to send the application to grant in the unamended state (following the same procedure as when there is no response – see below) or whether they issue a further EL9.
+If no response is received within the time period, the examiner should add a minute to the file for the attention of formalities (and send a “PSM” message) asking them to remove the amended pages so that the application can be granted in its unamended state.
+Once this has been done, the examiner should follow the procedure in 19.22.1 and add a minute to the file for the attention of the examiner assistants stating that the application can now be sent on for grant (sending a “PSM” message to the EA GRANT mailbox).]

 If, however, a request to amend is received after the end of the compliance period (at which time the application must have been reported as complying with the Act and Rules, otherwise it would have been treated as having been refused) the amendment should be allowed only if it does not necessitate substantial re-examination or further search and would not unduly delay grant; a request to restrict the claims to avoid late-found prior art should, if effective for this purpose, be allowed.